Skip to main content

 Introduction

-On a few occasions I have been asked to explain networks to people with no prior experience and it's quite hard to work out where to start; there is so much history and so many concepts from general computer science that have got us to where we are today.
-I have long believed that to truly understand a concept it's very valuable to be able to organise your understanding in a way that means you can explain it to someone else.
-My goal here is not just to explain many of the contributions to networking that make the internet work but also organise some of my own understanding and explore areas where I have taken things on faith rather than asking why they are the way they are.
-The approach for this will be to assume we're starting with nothing and rebuilding the internet from the ground up and solving the problems that were solved to get us where we are today.
+I've been asked to explain networks to people with no experience several times and it's hard to know where to start.
+There's so much history and so many computer science concepts that have led us to where we are today.
+I've always believed that to truly understand something, you need to be able to explain it to someone else.
+My goal here isn't just to explain the bits that make the internet work, but also to organise my own understanding and explore areas where I've taken things on faith instead of questioning why they exist.
+I'll start from nothing and rebuild the internet from scratch, solving the same problems that got us where we are today.

 The secret IP that turned out to be DNS forwarding.